Provisioning Infrastructure with Terraform and Libvirt for OpenStack Deployment

 sudo ip route add 172.27.30.0/24 via 192.168.122.246The user I configured is named kolla – So, maybe I can ping and login to other servers.

+Part 6.
 Install Openstack using Kolla-ansible

 As a prerequisite we need python3 and virtual-env installed.
 So, I create my virtual-env